FranckLejzerowicz/metagenomix/metagenomix/doc/managing.md

 [configuration files](https://github.com/FranckLejzerowicz/metagenomix/wiki/Configuration),
 the user is provided with
 [job scripts](https://github.com/FranckLejzerowicz/metagenomix/blob/main/metagenomix/doc/creating.md#jobs)
-to run the scheduled analyses, which will write may result files and folders in software outputs that are all organized according to a systematic [folder structure](https://github.com/FranckLejzerowicz/metagenomix/blob/main/metagenomix/doc/creating.md#general-structure).
+to run the scheduled analyses, which will write many result files and folders in software outputs that are all organized according to a systematic [folder structure](https://github.com/FranckLejzerowicz/metagenomix/blob/main/metagenomix/doc/creating.md#general-structure).